-Some dogs and cats do gain weight after being spayed/neutered, but some don’t.
+Some dogs and cats do gain weight after being spayed or neutered, but some don’t.
 Again, it’s dependent on breed.
 Other factors include your pet’s activity level and diet, of course.
 To keep your pet at a healthy weight, feed them a quality diet, limit their portions, and make sure they get enough exercise every day.

-When Should I Spay/Neuter My Dog and Cat?
+When Should I Spay or Neuter My Dog and Cat?

-The exact age to spay/neuter your pet is dependent on your pet’s breed, as are many other aspects of your pet’s health (lifespan, diet, etc.).
-Typically, we recommend these procedures to be performed no earlier than 8 weeks of age, and no later than 6 months of age.
+The exact age to spay or neuter your dog or cat is dependent on your pet’s breed, as are many other aspects of your pet’s health (lifespan, diet, etc.).
+Typically, we recommend these procedures be performed when your pet is 5-6 months of age.
 We’ll be glad to let you know what we recommend for YOUR dog and cat during their first wellness exam at Angel Animal Hospital.
-Give us a call at (713) 944-2424 to make an appointment.